SKIP TO PAGE CONTENT

 Electrical Engineering

-Envision designing the next smart device or building a system that powers an entire city.
-A&M-Texarkana’s ABET (Accreditation Board for Engineering and Technology) Accredited Electrical Engineering Program offers an exciting, hands-on approach to learning how to create technology that makes life easier, faster, and safer.
+Envision designing the next smart device or building a system that powers an entire city!
+A&M-Texarkana’s Maxell, Ltd. Bachelor of Science in Electrical Engineering program offers an exciting, hands-on approach to learning how to create technology that makes life easier, faster, and safer.
+The degree is accredited by the Accreditation Board for Engineering and Technology (ABET), ensuring you graduate with the skills needed for the global workforce.

-From programming microcontrollers to designing systems for renewable energy or robots, our diverse EE program prepares you to think, dream, and do BIG - invent new tech, solve global energy problems, or continue your education at the graduate level.
+From programming microcontrollers to designing systems for renewable energy or robots, A&M-Texarkana's Maxell, Ltd. Electrical Engineering Program prepares you to think, dream, and do BIG, inventing new technology, solving global energy problems, or continuing your education at the graduate level.

 Program Information

-Degree Name: Bachelor of Science in Electrical Engineering (BSEE)
+Degree Name: Maxell, Ltd. Bachelor of Science in Electrical Engineering (BSEE)

 Degree Type: Undergraduate